lcrespom/Modulator/synthlib.md

 ####stop()
 Stops the timer, so that the callback is no longer invoked periodically.
-As described above, the *start()* and *stop()* methods can be invoked several times, and the timer will start / stop / resume / stop again / etc. Calls to *stop()* when the timer is already stopped has no effect.
+As described above, the *start()* and *stop()* methods can be invoked several times, and the timer will start / stop / resume / stop again / etc. accordingly.
+Calls to *stop()* when the timer is already stopped has no effect.